• Skip to primary navigation

 PHOTO 2

-Step 23: Add the sliced strawberries to the remaining Diplomat cream and stir gently with a spatula without crushing the fresh fruit.
-Fill the inside of the cake with the cream and slices of freshly cut strawberries.
+Step 23.
+Add the sliced strawberries to the remaining Diplomat cream, then stir gently with a spatula, taking care not to crush the fresh fruit.
+Fill the inside of the cake with cream and freshly cut strawberries.

-Step 24: Spread the plain Diplomat cream from the center on top of the cake with an offset spatula.
-Be sure to cover the surface of the cake without displacing the halved strawberries (photo 4).
+Step 24.
+Spread the plain Diplomat cream from the center of the cake to the edges with an offset spatula.
+Be sure to cover the cake surface without displacing the halved strawberries (photo 4).

 Diplomat cream filled between strawberry halves in a mold.